altocodenl/cell/readme.md

 2. **Structure** the system.
 AIs, like humans, are fallible and inconsistent.
 It is very important to have solid parts in the system that maintain important constraints.
 3. **Understand** the system.
 AIs, also like humans, get lost in a system when it becomes too complex.
 Having an approach that minimizes complexity can help both human and AI to understand the system and keep it maintainable and scalable.

 Cell intends to make the hosting, control and understanding of your system to be as easy as possible -- even if you're not a programmer.
 So that you can build your systems with confidence.
-This simplicity comes from seven powerups.

 ## The seven powerups

-Cell employs seven powerups to make programming as easy as possible:
+Cell employs seven powerups to make programming as easy (or hard) as writing prose:

 1. **Fourdata**: a simple way to **represent data with text**.
-This allows you to look directly at any data.
+This allows you to look directly at any data that comes your way.
 2. **Dataspace**: a single space **where all the data of your project exists**.
 Every part of your data has a meaningful location.
 3. **Dialogue**: programming as a **conversation**: you write *calls* to the system, and the system responds back with some data.
 You can see both your call and the response as data.
 4. **Fivelogic**: write any logic with **only five constructs** which you can understand in a few minutes.
 5. **Reactive**: the system is **always up to date** and responds to your changes (just like a spreadsheet!).
 6. **Integrated editor**: language, database, API and UI are in one editor that runs in your web browser.
 7. **Generative AI**: automatic intelligence that can write code for you, interpret data, or even act on your behalf when someone else interacts with your data.

+## TODO

+### Editor

+- modal approach
+- cursor that jumps to the next distinct element at the depth that you are.
+- shrink to screen, no horizontal scroll, instead use ellipses
+- quick search (macro?)
+- table view?

+### Language

+- do
+- loop
+- error (catch)
+- replace (macro)

+### Database

+- Fast get

+### Service

+- ai
+- outbound http
+- email
+- auth
+- domain

 ## Use cases